 To decide on the absorbent material you use you need to identify what liquid could be spilled.

-If it is a chemical e.g. acids, caustics and corrosive chemicals you will need chemical absorbents which are yellow.
+If it is a chemical e.g. acids, alkalis and corrosive chemicals you will need chemical absorbents which are yellow.

-If the spill could be oil coolants, water, detergents and mild chemical solutions then you will need maintenance absorbents which are grey, these will absorb and store any liquids.
+If the spill could be coolants, water, detergents and mild chemical solutions then you will need maintenance absorbents which are grey, these will absorb and any liquids.

 If you are still unsure on what you need in your spill kit we offer free advice over the phone/via email or a site survey where we can identify potential pollutant sources and recommend suitable spill kits to mitigate these.
 We can also suggest other mitigation methods where spill kits alone are not the best option e.g. secondary/tertiary containment.